-You are working on a big project as a Business Analyst at Fly-By-Night (FBN) Trucking.
-You are focusing on FBN's inventory management problem, but you have been asked to review the work of the team's most junior member who is assigned to the truck loading and bill of lading subprocess.
-You remember that the Bill of Lading is the list of orders that are loaded onto a truck for delivery.
+You are working on a big project as a Business Analyst at Crispy Donuts (CD), a donut company.
+You are focusing on CD's inventory management problem, but you have been asked to review the work of the team's most junior member who is assigned to the package loading and bill of lading sub-process.
+You remember that the Bill of Lading is the list of orders that are loaded onto a van for delivery.
 While you have not examined this process yourself, you have worked around it for several years and you have a general understanding,